 The exterior of the building follows the guidelines proposed by architect William Earl Russ to complement the Soldiers' and Sailors' Monument.
 The façade of the club utilizes Bedford limestone carved by Alexander Sangernebo, a local sculptor.

 Inside, members and guests are welcomed into the impressive space full of rich wood and cool marble.
 In order to ensure a modern experience while still retaining the history and tradition of the club, the nearly 90-year-old clubhouse is going through continuous updates and improvements to meet current and future member needs.

 Members enjoy the Club's 20,000 square feet of fully-equipped meeting and event space, en-suite guest rooms, and 6 dining rooms on Monument Circle.
 One of member's secret retreats has always been the library on the second floor, a perfect place to relax with a book or have a private meeting with colleagues.
-With the additions of concierge services, free Wi-Fi throughout the club, and 24-7 health & wellness center, membership at the Columbia Club has never looked more compelling.
+With the additions of concierge services, complimentary Wi-Fi throughout the club, and our 24 hour Health & Wellness Center, membership at the Columbia Club has never looked more compelling.